Transferring to Caldwell University

 You will find a variety of information on this page that is relevant to Caldwell University’s transfer process.
 See below for details about Tuition and Fees, our Transfer Policy, and our institution’s majors and programs.
 You will also find a database of up-to-date Course Equivalencies and Examination Equivalencies.

-Current students should refer to the Academic Catalog & speak to their Advisor to begin the pre-approval process to Take Courses at Another Institution.
-Currently, enrolled students looking to obtain credit outside of the institution may also refer to HERE.
+Current students should refer to the Academic Catalog and speak to their Advisor to begin the pre-approval process to “take courses at another institution.”
+Current Caldwell students looking to obtain credit by examination should refer to the Standardized Examination page.
 If the credit was taken prior to enrolling at Caldwell, please speak to your Admissions Counselor upon application to the University.

 Caldwell University Programs